About Hosea Youth Services

 HYS has been focusing its attention on serving homeless and at-risk youth in Lane County for over 20 years.
 However, HYS and others in our community, have recently been asking the question: what if we were to meet youth before they spent a night on the street?

 As part of a community alliance, this question has been discussed for a couple of years and has slowly been reshaping our own vision at HYS.
 Since 2015, we have been looking at ways in which we can prevent homelessness, while at the same time serving those who currently find themselves there.

 This has led us to widen our focus to include helping develop program for housing for youth who are at-risk but not currently homeless, as well as develop programs to include this demographic of youth.
 If we can prevent youth from ever spending time on the streets, we can truly see lives changed and homelessness decreased in our county.

 The youth we serve are young people between the ages of 16 and 24 who are without a safe, stable place to sleep and often are not living as part of a family with a responsible parent figure.

-- Help homeless youth build and sustain lives away from the streets.
+- Help homeless and at-risk youth build and sustain lives away from the streets.